alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-dealing-with-dhimmy.md

 ---
-layout: post
-title: "Dealing with a Dhimmy"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 2677, Question 9"
-category: [fatwas, walabara, non-muslim]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "The ideal way for Muslims when dealing with a Dhimmy is to honor the agreement made with them according to the Qur'anic verses and Hadith that command the fulfillment of agreements and dealing kindly and justly with them."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 2677, Question 9
+summary: The ideal way for Muslims when dealing with a Dhimmy is to honor the agreement made with them according to the Qur'anic verses and Hadith that command the fulfillment of agreements and dealing kindly and justly with them.
+title: Dealing with a Dhimmy
 ---

 ### Question: